perchlabs/gettext-volt/README.md

 Extract translatable strings from Volt template strings.

-It can be used stand-alone or through [gmarty/gettext](https://github.com/gmarty/xgettext) or [perchlabs/xgettext-volt](https://github.com/perchlabs/xgettext-volt).
+It can be used stand-alone or through [gmarty/gettext](https://github.com/gmarty/xgettext).

 ### API